Where to Find Content as a Blogger Or Freelance Writer

 Tip #2 to find content as a blogger: Diversify the things you see, read, feel, experience, or do.

 Open up your palate to read new material every single week.
-It does not have to be long.
+It does not have to be long or lengthy.
 It just has to be something.
 There are always trends and they go further than just your Facebook news feed.
 Stop scrolling and hop onto Google instead.
 Pick a random topic and start reading.
-Or, better yet, check out the free freelance writing materials I created here.

 When it comes to curating your articles, it’s best to challenge yourself.
 Try to focus on the subject in its entirety and provide your readers with good topic coverage.
 Many times as writers, it can be hard to think of things from your audience’s point of view.
 We easily leave out details because we assume they will think like us.